Loading...

 Problem (3): What is the magnitude of the force that a ${\rm 25\, \mu C}$-charge exerts on a ${-\rm 10\,\mu C}$ charge ${\rm 8.5\, cm}$ away?
 (Take $k=9\times 10^{9}\,{\rm \frac{N.m^{2}}{C^2}}$)

-Solution: Applying Coulomb's law, we can find the magnitude of the electric force as below \begin{align*}F&=k\frac{|qq'|}{r^2}\\&=(9\times 10^{9}){\rm \frac{(25\times 10^{-6}\,C)(10\times 10^{-6}\,C)}{(8.5\times 10^{-2}\,m)^2}}\\&=311.5\quad {\rm N}\end{align*} These two point charges have opposite signs, so the electrostatic force between them is attractive.
+Solution: The magnitude of the attraction/repulsion force between two point charges is given by Coulomb's Law as follows: \begin{align*}F&=k\frac{|qq'|}{r^2}\\&=(9\times 10^{9}){\rm \frac{(25\times 10^{-6}\,C)(10\times 10^{-6}\,C)}{(8.5\times 10^{-2}\,m)^2}}\\&=311.5\quad {\rm N}\end{align*} These two point charges have opposite signs, so the electrostatic force between them is attractive.

 Problem (4): Two charged particles apply an electric force of $5.2\times 10^{-3}\,{\rm N}$ on each other.
 Distance between them gets twice as much as before.
 What will be Coulomb's force?